- What happens during and after treatment for non-Hodgkin lymphoma in children?

-Long-term effects of cancer treatment for non-Hodgkin lymphoma in children
+Late and long-term effects of treatment for non-Hodgkin lymphoma in children

-Because of major advances in treatment, more children treated for lymphoma are living into adulthood.
-With childhood lymphoma survivors living longer, their health as they get older has come more into focus in recent years.
+Because of major advances in treatment, most children treated for lymphoma are living into adulthood, so their health as they get older has come more into focus in recent years.

 Late effects of treatment can include: